 An icon since the early 1970s is The Big Potato in Robertson, a reflection of the region’s cool climate and nurturing, dark, rich soils.
 With a country friendliness that never strays and local producers more than willing to share their insider knowledge, we can’t seem to get enough of this country weekend escape.

 Located on the outskirts of Bowral, this elegant 103-year-old former homestead offers 72 refurbished guest rooms, some with balconies, across two wings.
-Other features of this historic country resort include a private nine-hole golf course, the grand Montfort’s Dining Room led by executive chef Warrick Brook and the indulgent Endota Spa, a perfect way to relax on any weekend retreat.
+Other features of this historic country resort include a private nine-hole golf course, Hickory's Restaurant & Bar led by executive chef Warrick Brook and the indulgent Endota Spa, a perfect way to relax on any weekend retreat.

 Centennial Road, Bowral

 This boutique guesthouse opened in 1928 and offers an intimate and welcoming ambience whilst enjoying the views across the Bowral Golf Course.
 Retaining its historic charm, Links House boasts contemporary rooms and suites as well as an exquisite rose garden and private courtyards.

 This cosy space is filled with charm and friendliness and is a perfect spot to savour house-made Devonshire tea served with decadent locally made raspberry jam from Phatt Duck & The Hog.
 This not so typical general store prides itself on local produce selling a range of products including The 1910 Bottling Company’s organic fruit preserves and Burrawang’s Maugers Meats.

 (02) 4877 1225

 The Red Tree Cafe